 So by outsourcing some tasks and services, organizations can cut costs and increase their profits and the quality of products at the same time.
 However, many employees in outsourcing companies complain about poor working conditions.
 Often, they receive low salaries and work more than eight hours a day.

-Many factories in China don’t offer adequate working conditions and don’t comply with US labor standards, especially at manufactures.
+Many factories in China don’t offer adequate working conditions and don’t comply with US labor standards, especially among manufacturers.
 Also, regulatory methods regarding employees’ health safety are different from the U.S. ones because of different labor laws.
 So, in many cases, when outsourced employees in China work for a US company, they don’t necessarily have the same rights as American workers.

 The main advantage of outsourcing jobs to less developed countries is that companies can stay competitive on the global market and access foreign markets more easily.
 Businesses can settle on lower labor costs by hiring workers from less developed countries and emerging markets with lower living standards.
 This also allows companies to ship produced goods from the manufacturing countries back to the U.S. at a relatively low price.